 Notifications can be customized further by utilizing the Parameter drop-down.

-- Require Parameter lets you choose a parameter based on the Criteria selected on the Step 1 screen.
+- Criteria Type lets you choose a parameter based on the Criteria selected on the Step 1 screen.

-- Parameter Operator helps define what the Parameter is or isn’t.
+- Criteria Operator helps define what the Parameter is or isn’t.

-- Parameter Value is a dropdown list of available parameters that relate to the specified Parameter.
+- Criteria Value is a dropdown list of available parameters that relate to the specified Parameter.

 : Send the Example 1 report to supervisor Rob only when Dave is the sales rep